 For some time, I had wanted to improve the code for generating lightning bolts.
 Each frame was being drawn randomly, and was therefore completely different from the one before it.
 Thus, there was no "flow", as there should be with electricity.
 I took some time to write new code which works in an entirely different way.
 It involves "pulses" that travel along a straight line, at different speeds and with different impact levels.
 In each frame, at every point along the line, the cumulative impact of all present pulses dictates the divergence from the centre.
 This results in a beautiful evolving lightning bolt which can be rendered at any speed and for any duration.

-Ever since my first speech in Rotterdam in September 2016, I had wanted a special intro for the speech videos.
+Ever since my first speech in September 2016, I had wanted a special intro for the speech videos.
 I came up with the idea of showing the country (where the speech took place) being "drawn" by a lightning bolt.
 This would be simple to code, if I had the outline of the country.
 So I wrote code for discerning the outline of a solid shape, as a long sequence of coordinates.
 This was very tedious to code, and to be honest the program still doesn't work perfectly and sometimes needs manual "help" - but it works.
 I combined this with the evolving lightning code and the Chrome sound manipulation code to produce what is now seen at the start of every speech video, from Oslo onwards.
 One amusing element in this sequence is the crackling buzzing sound that mutates with the lightning bolt; this originated as a Lloyd Cole song, which I heavily distorted.
 It is then panned sequentially by Chrome to match the screen position of the lighting bolt.